Long-Term Capital Management: Founding

 Meriwether chose to start a hedge fund to avoid the financial regulation imposed on more traditional investment vehicles, such as mutual funds, as established by the Investment Company Act of 1940 – funds which accepted stakes from 100 or fewer individuals each with more than $1 million in net worth were exempt from most of the regulations that bound other investment companies.
 The bulk of the money raised, in late 1993, came from companies and individuals connected to the financial industry.
 With the help of Merrill Lynch, LTCM also secured hundreds of millions of dollars from high-net-worth individuals including business owners and celebrities, as well as private university endowments and later the Italian central bank.
 By 24 February 1994, the day LTCM began trading, the company had amassed just over $1.01 billion in capital.

 Trading strategies

-The main strategy was to find pairs of bonds which should have a predictable spread between their prices, and then when this spread widened further to basically place a bet that the two prices would come back towards each other.
+The fund's main strategy was to find pairs of bonds which their analysis projected should have a predictable spread between their prices, and then when this spread widened further to place a bet that the two prices would come back towards each other.

-The core investment strategy of the company was then known as involving convergence trading: using quantitative models to exploit deviations from fair value in the relationships between liquid securities across nations, and between asset classes (i.e. Fed model-type strategies).
+The core investment strategy of the company was then known as convergence trading: using quantitative models to exploit deviations from fair value in the relationships between liquid securities across nations, and between asset classes (i.e. Fed model-type strategies).
 In fixed income the company was involved in US Treasuries, Japanese Government Bonds, UK Gilts, Italian BTPs, and Latin American debt, although their activities were not confined to these markets or to government bonds.
 LTCM was the brightest star on Wall Street at that time.